prcutler/castopod-user-guide/docs/instance/add-podcast.md

 The [Open Podcast Prefix Project](https://op3.dev) is an open source and trusted third party analytics service.
-If you toggle this to enabled, you will be able to view analytics for your podcast over time including the number of listens over the first 7 days, 30 days, and more.
+If you toggle this to enabled, you will be able to view analytics for your podcast over time including the number of listens over time, episode comparison charts, and more.

 ## Location

 You can optionally add a real or fictitious location name in this field.
+When creating a new episode, you also can add a location to an individual episode.

 ## Advanced Parameters